The NHS in Scotland is committed to helping every dental patient maintain a healthy and stable mouth.

 Or you can complete our contact form with your enquiry and we will get straight back to you.

 Either way, if you have an questions about NHS treatments and prices, fire away.
 Our team will be happy to provide you with all the answers.
-Once you come in to see us for NHS dental treatment we will ask you to sign a form to register.

 Some treatments are not available under the NHS iN Scotland except under very exceptional circumstances.
 These include: